A31Nesta/Penumbra/README.md

 - 2D and 3D Graphics via separate modules (Antumbra and Umbra respectively)
 - Simple phong-based lighting
-- Model loading (From Hope-Soda files or normal files)
+- Model loading

-## What may be supported in the future?

-**Not planned for now**

-- 2D Normal Map support for better 2D Lighting
-- PBR Lighting
-- Shadow Mapping (ironic that it's not supported for now)
+### What does it ACTUALLY support?

+Right now it only supports simple 2D graphics, but they work in exactly the same way with WebGPU and BGFX.

 ## "Is there a lore reason why it's called like that?"